 Rachael M. Crist, PhD

 Prior to joining the NCL, Dr. Crist completed a post-doctoral fellowship with the HIV Drug Resistance Program, National Cancer Institute at Frederick, exploring the mechanism and requirements for the retroviral assembly process.
 She received her Ph.D. degree in chemistry from Michigan State University, studying the underlying protein/substrate interactions modulating color vision, and her B.S. degree in chemistry from Miami University, investigating conformational tendencies of small polyamides for rational drug design.
-Her research experiences include protein chemistry, molecular biology, virology, organic synthesis, and computational chemistry.
+Her research experiences include molecular biology, protein and virology techniques, and organic synthesis.